is-a-dev/register/API.md

 The way you register your own domain name is through a pull request.
 To register `my-domain.is-a.dev`, you need to create a `domains/my-domain.json` file

+The file name must pass the following criteria -
+* Must be alpha numeric with dashes as seperators
+* Must be more than 2 characters long

 The file needs to have the following fields -

 ### owner (required)